12 Most Dangerous Highways in the US in 2025

 10. Gather All Necessary Documents

-Normally, transport companies require car documents such as registration papers, title, leasing documants, and vehicle insurance.
+Normally, transport companies require car documents such as registration papers, title, leasing documents, and vehicle insurance.
 Some companies may also require a government-issued photo identification card.
 Having the documents ready will speed up the process.

 11. Confirm Pickup and Delivery Details